-What is Scrum
+What is Scrum?

-Let’s unpack this concept together
+Let’s unpack this together.

 The SCRUM team all agree to be honest in all that they do on a project.
 This means that a project is not completed until it meets the entire team’s definition of done.
 There is no “almost done” in SCRUM, only done or not done.

 This is the principle of ensuring that the team consistently checks up on the level of progress and makes improvements and changes based on what they have seen.

 This relates to the continuous improvement of practices whilst sticking to values and nurturing effective communication.

 By following the 3 principles of SCRUM, we are able to design and build complex solutions for our clients as a trustworthy and flexible team.
 With these principles as the foundation, we can begin planning out SCRUM sprints.

-Sprints are not just things that happen when you move your legs really fast… they are also what happens when SCRUM teams move their fingers really fast.
+Sprints are not just things that happen when you move your legs really fast… They are also what happens when SCRUM teams move their fingers really fast.
 App Inlet’s SCRUM team work in sprints of 2 weeks to complete a set amount of work.
 In order for sprints to be effective, team members must understand and make use of the terminology that defines it:

 What must be delivered in the next sprint, how it will be achieved and who it will be assigned to.

-Sprint Backlog: All the upcoming projects which need to be planned out and completed in future sprints by the team.
+All the upcoming projects which need to be planned out and completed in future sprints by the team.

 The client is shown the achieved work of the entire team.

 The SCRUM team meet to reflect on the work done in the sprint so they can improve and make changes before they begin the next sprint.

+Thereafter, the whole process starts again for the next sprint.
+This system ensures that developers are consistently adapting to and communicating the different areas needing improvement before, during and after the release of the product.
+Making sure that the client is always aware of what is going on and is happy with their product.
 Now that we have defined SCRUM, its principles and the concept of sprints, we can look at the team members needed to implement this model.
 SCRUM outlines 3 roles: Product Owner, Scrum Master and the Development Team.
 These roles describe the key responsibilities for those on the SCRUM team.
 This allows teams to take responsibility for how they organise themselves and allows for collaboration and constant improvement.